 Salted Chocolate Bark with Almonds, Cherries, and Ginger

-Salted Chocolate Bark with Almonds, Cherries, and Ginger is sweet, salty, and nutty, with spicy candied ginger kick.
+Salted Chocolate Bark with Almonds, Cherries and Ginger is sweet and salty with spicy candied ginger kick.
 It’ll curb your chocolate cravings the healthier way!

 I know I don’t normally post on Tuesday, but I couldn’t let Valentine’s Day go by without something chocolate could I?
 Please consider this Salted Chocolate Bark with Almonds, Cherries, and Ginger my Valentine’s Day gift to you.

 I’ve told you time and time again that I’m not really into Valentine’s Day…but I am into chocolate.
 And Valentine’s Day is just another great excuse to indulge in more chocolate.

 While they’re amazing, I’ve learned that I can get my chocolate fix without added sugar, cream, and what have you.

 This salted chocolate bark is about pure unadulterated chocolate with a few simple mix-in’s.
 It’s intensely chocolate, so it’s going to satisfy your biggest chocolate cravings (I speak from experience here), and it’s the healthier way to do it.